How We Make Chocolate

 On average, cocoa beans are half cocoa solids and half cocoa butter (or oil, or fat molecules).
 It's the cocoa butter, when tempered (see below) that gives chocolate the glistening surface and "snap" when broken.

 We make 70%, by weight, dark chocolate.
 By definition, any part of the finished product that comes directly from a cacao bean counts.
 We use 65% HouLau beans and, as is common, 5% additional, commercially available, organic cocoa butter..adding up to a total of 70%.
 The remaining 30% is commercially available, pure, organic, granulated cane sugar.
-We also add 1/2 to 1 HouLau Farm vanilla bean contents to the mix.
+We also add the contents of 1/2 of a HouLau Farm vanilla bean to the mix.

-The sugar, cocoa butter and vanilla can be added at any time during grinding, keeping in mind the need for all ingredients to be ground to <22 microns if the chocolate is to be smooth and creamy.
+The sugar, cocoa butter and vanilla can be added at any time during grinding, keeping in mind the need for all ingredients to be ground to <22 microns if the chocolate is to be smooth.
+The cocoa butter (endogenous and additional) makes the chocolate creamy.

 For a moment, let's go back to the "I don't like dark chocolate" thing again.
 It's a fallacy to think dark chocolate has to be bitter or that chocolate has to be less than 70% cacao to have any sweetness or fruity flavor.